 While the Buddhist circuit of Nepal is limited only up to Niglihawa, the Buddhist circuit of India & Nepal has an addition to the aforementioned destinations.
 This trip extends to Vaishali (Patna), Patilputra-the Capital of Ashokan via Kesharia.
 The next day, we go on a merry drive to Bodhgaya via Nalanda and Rajgir.
 Here, we can see the famous Mahabodhi Temple and the Bodhi Tree under which the Buddha meditated.
 Next we drive to Varanasi and continue to Sarnath.
 At Sarnath we can visit the Dhamekha Stupa, Buddha’s first teaching site.
 We can also visit the Mulgandha Kuti and the famous Ashokan Pillar.
 This pillar was originally erected by King Ashoka and is now the proud symbol of India.
 We drive to Khushinagar next day to visit Mahaparinirvana Temple.
 This is where Lord Buddha got samadhi (the deepest meditative trance for sages as per Shakya Buddhists).
 We will finally proceed to the Cremation Stupa that symbolizes Buddha in Samadhi and end our spiritual trip here.
 Therefore we cover Lord Buddha’s life in the Buddhist Circuit. from his Birth to his Enlightenment and finally ending to the place of his Samadhi.

 Thus standing, our agendas and ideas that form the foundation of the Buddhist Circuits have been designed and crafted from a very novel perspective.
-We intend to propel the ship of knowledge set sail by Buddha with more vigour.
-Following on his footsteps, we hope to help people walk the Buddha way of Life and that is why we have been trying to make people see and feel, in their most intimate soul, the path that Great Buddha had once himself walked.
+We intend to propel the ship of knowledge set sail by Buddha with more vigor.
+Following in his footsteps, we hope to help people walk Buddha’s way of life and that is why we have been trying to make people see and feel, in their most intimate soul, the path that Great Buddha had once himself walked.